Understanding CJIS Identification and Authentication

 Personal Identification Number (PIN)

-In the cases where the agency uses PIN as a standard mode for authentication, all the attributes followed for the standard authenticators need to be followed.
-In case the agency is using PIN in conjunction with a token or a certificate then the following guidelines need to be followed.
+In the cases where the agency uses a PIN as a standard mode for authentication, all the attributes followed for the standard authenticators need to be followed.
+In case the agency is using a PIN in conjunction with a token or a certificate then the following guidelines need to be followed.

 2. Shouldn’t have sequential patterns (eg:345678)

 4. Should have an expiry period of one year.

 5. Shouldn’t be same as the user ID.